nasafix-nasser/nasser-embedded.github.io/_posts/blog/2014-09-05-week-conclusion.md

 Read the [cracking the code interview](http://hawstein.com/posts/ctci-solutions-contents.html) till to Chapter 5.
 And some [leetcode](https://github.com/liuluheng/leetcode/tree/master/C%2B%2B)

 Algorithm is useful, when I doing my project, I will always thinking to use some algorithms or some cool data structures.
-That is funny.
+That is interesting.
-Programming gets funny for me when I get to use one algorithm or a language feature.
+Programming gets interesting for me when I get to use one algorithm or a language feature.

 Effective STL
 ---